BHAVESH24042000/FoodieMoodie_/README.md

 FEATURES/LEARNINGS/PRACTICES USED:

 1.)
-CRED operations on Firebase
+CRUD operations on Firebase Firestore.

 2.)
-Use Of Firebase Authentication
+Use Of Firebase Authentication for user authentication

 3.)
-Use of Spoonacular API through Retrofit and GOOGLE MAPS API
+Use of Spoonacular API through Retrofit and GOOGLE MAPS API.

 4.)
 Use Of Room Database for storing recipes and also for Offline Caching of Online Data